 It’s more than just meal time freak outs and anxiety when we step on the scale — it’s all day, everyday.
 There’s not a moment in the day that ED isn’t screaming at us and telling us we’re not good enough.
 It’s constant, it’s the first thing we think about in the morning and the last thing we think about at night.

 3. Saying anything about appearance won’t help

-Even if you tell us we’re beautiful twenty time a day — we won’t believe it.
-Your compliments about our appearance won’t change our insecurities or help our disordered thoughts.
+Even if you tell us we’re beautiful twenty times a day — we won’t believe it.
+Compliments about our appearance won’t change our insecurities or help our disordered thoughts.
+Even when well-meaning a seemingly positive compliment can be fuel for the eating disorder.
 Try complimenting us on who we are instead (kind, funny, smart…)

 “No matter how much you compliment someone with an ED, they will not view

 themselves differently, their (our) view of self is distorted.”